-On the third Wednesday each February a holiday is held for the Launceston Cup – a holiday for the public service in most of the region.
+On the last Wednesday each February a holiday is held for the Launceston Cup – a holiday for the public service in most of the region.

 The Launceston racetrack, Tasman Park, is three kilometres from downtown Launceston.
 The Launceston Cup in the second-richest Tasmania race with stakes hovering around $300,000.
 The race has run since 1865 when it was a longer race of 2,600 metres.
 Today it is 200 metres shorter.
 It is run by the Tasmanian Turf Club and entertains a crowd of around 16,000.